Department of General Engineering

 16. Values in Technology

 This course will draw upon the resources of Catholic theology and African Ubuntu theology to help students explore their own perspectives on the purpose and use of technology in the modern world.
 Intended for engineering students and others who are interested in entering into the design and development of technology, this course will invite students to develop their own set of tech values that inform how they will both use and design contemporary technology, by exploring foundational questions about the nature of humanity, society, and creation.
-ENGR 16 satisfies the RTC 1 core requirement.
+ENGR 16 satisfies the Religion, Theology and Culture 1 core requirement.
 (4 units)

 19. Ethics in Technology